The Thakhek Loop by Motorcycle: The Full Guide (2024)

 Lunch

 Your lunch can be anywhere but for good food and cheap prices, I recommend a roadside restaurant just before entering Ban Nakok.
-It’s funnily marked as “Very good restaurant for the loop” on Google Maps.
+It’s funnily named “Very good restaurant for the loop” on Google Maps.

 Song Souk Waterfall

-If you’re doing the Thakhek Loop in the dry season, this waterfall is entirely skippable, especially if you (like me) are coming from the waterfall paradise that the Bolaven Plateau Loop was.
+If you’re on the Thakhek Loop in the dry season, this waterfall is entirely skippable, especially if you (like me) are coming from the waterfall paradise that the Bolaven Plateau Loop was.

 Tad Song Souk is free to enter and you can swim in it.
 It’s more of a cascade of rocks than a proper waterfall though.